luisgonzalo/state-management-with-react-context/README.md

 ### `npm run start-client`

-These commands run the server on port 3001 and the client on port 3000.
+These 2 commands run the server on port 3001 and the client on port 3000.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`